 In addition, we employ PCAs to support and guide our members as part of our fertility benefits management services.
 The PCAs do not provide any licensed healthcare services, and in turn, are not licensed by any regulatory body to provide these services.
 We otherwise do not employ individuals to provide any healthcare services requiring licensure.
 If a professional board in any state determines that the services provided by our employed PCAs require a license to be provided, we may need to conduct additional training and credentialing, replace staff, obtain additional insurance, and pay increased salaries, which could adversely affect our results of operation.
-We may additionally need to suspend the PCA services we provide while our personnel obtains the necessary licensure, which may adversely affect our relationships with our clients and members and cause us to be in breach of our contracts.
+We may additionally need to suspend the PCA services we provide while our personnel obtain the necessary licensure, which may adversely affect our relationships with our clients and members and cause us to be in breach of our contracts.

-• HIPAA Privacy and Security Requirements.
-There are numerous federal and state laws and regulations related to the privacy and security of health information.
-In particular, regulations promulgated pursuant to the Health Insurance Portability and Accountability Act of 1996, or HIPAA, establish privacy and security standards that limit the use and disclosure of certain individually identifiable health information (known as "protected health information") and require the implementation of administrative, physical and technological safeguards to protect the privacy of protected health information and ensure the confidentiality, integrity and availability of electronic protected health information.
+HIPAA Privacy and Security Requirements.
+Regulations promulgated pursuant to HIPAA establish privacy and security standards that limit the use and disclosure of certain individually identifiable health information (known as "protected health information") and require the implementation of administrative, physical and technological organizational safeguards to protect the privacy of protected health information and ensure the confidentiality, integrity and availability of electronic protected health information.
 The privacy regulations established under HIPAA also provide patients with rights related to understanding and controlling how their protected health information is used and disclosed.
 As a provider of services to entities subject to HIPAA, we are directly subject to certain provisions of the regulations as a "Business Associate."
 When acting as a Business Associate under HIPAA, to the extent permitted by applicable privacy regulations and contracts and associated Business Associate Agreements with our clients, we are permitted to use and disclose protected health information to perform our services and for other limited purposes, but other uses and disclosures, such as marketing communications, require written authorization from the patient or must meet an exception specified under the privacy regulations.
 We also have downstream Business Associates, which provide us with services and are also subject to HIPAA regulations.